 Increment revenues are small.
 The urban renewal area incurs loans to fund strategic improvements to stimulate new development.

 Middle Years (2024 - 2033)

 Development occurs, boosting increments revenue.
 The urban renewal has more capacity to fund important projects.

 Later Years (2034 - 2043)

 Annual increments revenues are large.
-Final projects are completed, outstanding dept is repaid, and the urban renewal area closes down.
+Final projects are completed, outstanding debt is repaid, and the urban renewal area closes down.